6 Building Font Projects

-Once the VM is configured, provisioned, and working, you’re ready to start building fonts!
-This assumes that you have completed all four steps in Setting Up Tools.
+Once the container is up and running, you can log into it and see your shared font project files as shared from the host into the guest.
+This means you’re ready to start building fonts!
+This assumes that you have completed all the steps in Setting Up Tools.

 Note that this build process is not only for SIL font projects.
-It will work with any projects that use similar source formats, repository structure, and have a wscript file.
+It will work with any projects that use similar source formats, repository structure and the smith toolchain needed to set up the build according to the wscript file.

 git clone https://github.com/silnrsi/font-andika-mtihani

-This will checkout a local working copy of the git repository into a font-andika-mtihani folder within your font projects folder.
-You can also use a GUI client for git to do this if you prefer that method.
+This will checkout a local working copy of the git repository into a font-andika-mtihani folder within your font projects folder which then will be available from inside the container.

-Start the VM and navigate to the project folder
+Starting the container and navigating to the font project folder

 cd font-andika-mtihani